Planning-Inspectorate/appeal-planning-decision/docs/azure.md

 ## Alerts

 Alerts can be defined in terraform, they can target Alert Action Groups to email devs when an issue occurs.
-These emails unfortunately these need to be managed manually and cannot currently target Azure Entra groups
+These emails unfortunately need to be managed manually and cannot currently target Azure Entra groups.
+See Action Groups per environment: `pins-ag-odt-appeals-fo-tech-{environment-name}`

 ## Pipelines